 Coping With Stress

-Stress is probably the biggest trigger during the holidays for many.
-Relatives, work, money, presents, travel, health, emotions, loss, and more.
+Stress is probably the biggest trigger during the holidays for many, and can include relatives, work, money, presents, travel, health, emotions, loss and more.
 Stress management is needed to survive.

-Deep breaths, meditations, music, art, and exercise are just a few ways to deal with stress.
+Deep breaths, meditations, music, art and exercise are just a few ways to deal with stress and holidays with migraine.
 Knowing how to calm your breathing and mind help with migraine prevention and dealing with how it affects your body.

 I find that when my stress raises, I tend to ignore my other migraine triggers.
 I eat more, drink more, sleep less and continue the stress and migraine cycle by not dealing with my stress immediately.
 Stress management is crucial for enjoying the holidays.